justinkay/context-rcnn-d2/README.md

 }
 ```

-For each image in the "images" list, add datetime, seq_id, seq_num_frames, and location:
+For each image in the "images" list, add location and datetime:
 ```
 image
 {